6 Therapeutic Activities for Kids

 April 24, 2020

 Research supports therapeutic play as a helpful means to processing and supporting children for all developmental ages.
 Our Child Life Specialists, certified and trained in the developmental impact of illness and injury, help children and their families cope and understand their hospital stay through therapeutic interventions and have provided the following six activities.
-These activities can help parents and caregivers keep their children busy and help them cope with the stress and anxiety they may feel during this time*.
+These activities can help parents and caregivers help their child cope with stress and anxiety.

 Medical Matching Game (Ages 3+)

 If the child or a family member needs to go to the hospital, they may see different types of medical equipment that might look scary.
 Creating an interactive, non-threatening game promotes familiarization and open discussion that will allow the child to gain more of an understanding, taking the fear out of the unknown.